Which Health Sharing Plans Cover Maternity?

 Does CrowdHealth cover maternity?

 CrowdHealth handles maternity through their crowdfunding model.
-Members have a $3,000 personal commitment for maternity events, after which the community funds the remaining costs.
+Members have a $500 member commitment per health event (including maternity), after which the community funds the remaining costs.
 There is no traditional waiting period, but maternity must not be a pre-existing condition at enrollment.
 CrowdHealth is not a health sharing ministry — it is a crowdfunding platform.